CTL: Cash Conversion Cycle

 - Click "Set Name" to confirm.

-- Enter data in Step 3 and run the calculations (DSO DIO, DPO).
+- Enter data in Step 3 and run the calculations for DSO DIO, and DPO.
 The results will be stored in Column 2.

 ⚠️ Reminder: If you don’t set a new column before running calculations, the data will overwrite the last entry.